wellcomecollection/docs/rfcs/061-content-api-next-steps/README.md

 ### Filters

-This applies both for Events and Articles; we want to align them on [API faceting principles & expectations](https://github.com/wellcomecollection/docs/tree/main/rfcs/037-api-faceting-principles):
+This applies both for Events and Articles; we want to align them on [API faceting principles & expectations](https://github.com/wellcomecollection/docs/tree/main/rfcs/037-api-faceting-principles) ([there is a ticket for this](https://github.com/wellcomecollection/content-api/issues/121)):

 - Filters are named by the JSON paths of the identified object that they filter or, if applied to an attribute other than the identifier, the path of that attribute.
 - Aggregations are always paired with identically named filters.